Korean Diets: The Oriental Secret to Losing Weight

 - This spicy food is added to many meals because it’s very filling and low in calories.

 Read more here: Try These Dessert Recipes That are Low in Calories

 Breads and other prepared foods with refined flours aren’t common in Korean diets.
 They’re not eaten as often as other healthier foods such as fruit and whole grains.

 In addition to calories and food combinations, Korean diets also are known for their specialized cooking techniques that maintain a dish’s nutritional value.
 Foods are rarely fried.
 Instead, they’re usually roasted or boiled.

 In addition to drinking herbal teas to complement their diet, Korean women also drink plenty of water throughout the day.

-- While all balanced diets recommend drinking water, Korean diets recommend drinking 2 to 3 liters daily.
+While all balanced diets recommend drinking water, Korean diets recommend drinking 2 to 3 liters a day.

-Are you now ready to put the Korean diet secrets up to the test?
-Remember, don’t start doing a strict or low-calorie diet—just include these simple ideas into a balanced diet plan.
+Are you ready to test the Korean diet secrets?
+Remember that you shouldn’t start a strict or low-calorie diet.
+Just include these simple ideas into a balanced diet plan.